castorini/anserini/docs/experiments-robust04.md

 ```
 nohup sh target/appassembler/bin/IndexCollection -collection TrecCollection \
  -input /path/to/disk45/ -generator JsoupGenerator \
- -index lucene-index.disk45.pos -threads 32 -positions -optimize > log.disk45.cnt+pos &
+ -index lucene-index.disk45.pos -threads 32 -storePositions -optimize > log.disk45.cnt+pos &
 ```

-The directory `/path/to/disk45/` should be the root directory of Disk4 and Disk5 collection, i.e., `ls /path/to/disk4/` should bring up subdirectories like `ft`, `fr94`.
-The command above builds a standard positional index (`-positions`) that's optimized into a single segment (`-optimize`).
-If you also want to store document vectors (e.g., for query expansion), add the `-docvectors` option.
+The directory `/path/to/disk45/` should be the root directory of Disk4 and Disk5 collection, i.e., `ls /path/to/disk4/`
+should bring up subdirectories like `ft`, `fr94`.
+The command above builds a standard positional index (`-storePositions`) that's optimized into a single segment (`-optimize`).
+If you also want to store document vectors (e.g., for query expansion), add the `-storeDocvectors` option.

 _Hint:_ Anserini ignores the `cr` folder when indexing the disk45.
 But you can remove `cr` folder by your own too.
 _Hint:_ You can use the `DumpIndex` utility to print out the statistics of the index.
 Please refer to [DumpIndex References](dumpindex-reference.md) for the statistics of the index

 **Search**: